discord-php/DiscordPHP/docs/src/pages/api/03_events/03_channels.md

 Called with an object when a message is pinned or unpinned in a text channel.
 This is not sent when a pinned message is deleted.

-> For direct messages, it only requires the `Intents::DIRECT_MESSAGES` intent.

 ```php
 $discord->on(Event::CHANNEL_PINS_UPDATE, function ($pins, Discord $discord) {
     // {